srevenant/docker-email/README.md

       the user's home folder, which is useful.

 * Postfix configuration -- you will need to initialize all the postfix files with the defaults, you can leverate that stored in `data/mail/postfix` for additional help.
 Replace `example.com` as appropriate for your own configuration.

+* Crontab -- on the base host (outside the container) I have a few crontab jobs:

+    0 0 * * * /path-to-repo/docker-email/spam-learn.cron
+    0 0 * * 6 /path-to-repo/docker-email/rebuild-image.cron
+    0 0 * * * /root/renew-letsencrypt.sh

+* Letencrypt -- I run this on the base host, external to the container, but the renew/register scripts are included for reference.